French Armoire in the Study

 It was a very pretty verdigris green color, and while I liked this color, it just didn’t work in this room.
 So out came the paint!

-My favorite paint for making over furniture with a frenchy European feel, is Pure & Original Classico paint.
+My absolute favorite paint for achieving a frenchy European feel, is Pure & Original Classico paint.

 They have such a gorgeous selection of true European colors, and for this makeover, I chose the colors Pebble Stone, Lagoon Water, Blue Stone, and Sea Salt.

-The key to getting a finished piece with an authentic antique look, is to layer complimenting colors, which will create a depth that just can’t be achieved with a one coat color.
+The key to getting a finish with an authentic antique look, is to layer complimenting colors.
+This creates a depth that just can’t be achieved with a one coat color.

 I started with my base color of Pebble Stone.
 This is such a pretty gray and pairs well with the other blues in the room.

 This paint is so silky and it’s a dream to work with.
-I know I’ve told you this before, but it’s like silky pudding.
+I know I’ve told you this before, but it’s the texture of silky pudding.

 Sometimes I like to add a little bit of “roughness” or “thickness” in areas to replicate century old layers of paint, and it’s really easy to do with P&O paint.